-Susan is a graduate of North Eastern Institute of Whole Health and has been practicing for over 15 years.
+Susan is a graduate of North Eastern Institute of Whole Health and has been a licensed massage therapist since 2001.
 She combines her extensive understanding of the musculoskeletal system with a holistic spiritual practice to provide a unique experience that is supportive, respectful and specific to the needs of each client.

 Her personal style of bodywork draws from Swedish, deep tissue, neuromuscular, sports, hot stone therapy, acupressure, reflexology, aromatherapy and Reiki.
 Susan is also trained and experienced in prenatal massage, is a Reiki Master and a Certified Yoga Teacher.

 Susan is New Hampshire State licensed and is a professional member of the American Massage Therapy Association.